Earnings Per Share

 The following are the common share amounts used to compute the basic and diluted earnings per share for each period:

-There were an aggregate of 4.7 million and 8.7 million of equity grants, consisting of stock options, SARs, and stock units that were outstanding during the three months ended March 31, 2016 and 2015, respectively, but were not included in the computation of diluted earnings per share because their effect would be anti-dilutive or the performance condition for the award had not been satisfied.
+There were an aggregate of 4.2 million and 5.5 million of equity grants, consisting of stock options, SARs, and stock units that were outstanding during the three and nine months ended September 30, 2015, respectively, and an aggregate of 3.6 million and 3.5 million of equity grants that were outstanding during the three and nine months ended September 30, 2014, respectively, but were not included in the computation of diluted earnings per share because their effect would be anti-dilutive or the market condition for the award had not been satisfied.

 Since the Company will settle the principal amount of its Convertible Notes in cash and settle the conversion feature for the amount above the conversion price in common shares, or the conversion spread, the Company uses the treasury stock method for calculating any potential dilutive effect of the conversion spread on diluted earnings per share, if applicable.
 The conversion spread will have a dilutive impact on diluted earnings per share when the average market price of the Company’s common shares for a given period exceeds the initial conversion price of $86.28 per share.
-For the three months ended March 31, 2016 and 2015, the Convertible Notes have been excluded from the computation of diluted earnings per share as the effect would be anti-dilutive since the conversion price of the Convertible Notes exceeded the average market price of the Company’s common shares for the three months ended March 31, 2016 and 2015.
+For the three and nine months ended September 30, 2015 and 2014, the Convertible Notes have been excluded from the computation of diluted earnings per share as the effect would be anti-dilutive since the conversion price of the Convertible Notes exceeded the average market price of the Company’s common shares for the three and nine months ended September 30, 2015 and 2014.
 The initial conversion rate and conversion price is described further in Note 4, Long-Term Debt.